 - Class 5 smoker

 As one can see from the classification titles smoking plays a very big factor.
 When it comes to life insurance.
-Some smoker quit.
+Some smokers quit.
 These individuals will enjoy a reduction in premiums.
 They will often base the non-smoker on a 12 month period and a 24 month period.
 Since they quit smoking.
 This determines the classification that they will enter into.
 The class one preferred plus non-smoker is for the individual that has never smoked.
 Or hasn’t smoked within the last 24 months.
-Also, they meet all the other favourable criteria.
+Also, they meet all the other favorable criteria.
 Ideally one would want to end up in the class one preferred plus non-smoker category.

-The high-risk factor looked at with life insurance that gets a lot of emphases is going to be healthy.
+The high-risk factor looked at with life insurance that gets a lot of emphasis is going to be healthy.
 There are so many health issues.
 It means the insurance companies have to look very closely at the different factors.
 The major ones that most insurance companies will focus on are:

 The smoking status metric is as above.
 Now additional metrics get added to this which is also the main focus.

 Using these classifications another metric becomes a factor.
 It is blood pressure.
 If a medical is required blood pressure will be part of the medical.
-The reading for the blood pressure needs to fall in certain acceptable standards.
+The reading for the blood pressure needs to fall under certain acceptable standards.
 According to age.
 This will then determine the classification that one would fit into.
 Based on their smoking status and their blood pressure.

 Cholesterol is a big concern for insurance companies.
 As it can be a precursor to other serious health conditions.
 Particularly related to heart and stroke.
 The insurance company may look at what the cholesterol readings are.
 These are then added to the rest of the information that they have collected.

 Personal health status

 The personal health status is going to focus on any specific health conditions.
 Ones that the individual is dealing with.